netlify/netlify-plugin-lighthouse/README.md

 # Netlify Plugin Lighthouse

-A Netlify plugin to generate a lighthouse report for every deploy
+A Netlify plugin to generate a lighthouse report for every deploy.

 ## Usage